 Isolated Margin is useful for speculative positions.
 By isolating the margin the position uses, you can limit your losses to the initial margin set, and thus helps short-term speculative trade ideas that turned out incorrectly.
 In a volatile market, a highly leveraged position can lose equity quickly.
 However, note that although BitMEX aims to minimise liquidations from happening, in volatile markets highly-leveraged are more likely to be liquidated.
 For example, a 50x position will be liquidated after a 2% move against you.

-When using Isolated Margin, you are able to able to adjust your leverage on the fly via the leverage slider.
+When using Isolated Margin, you are able to adjust your leverage on the fly via the leverage slider.

 By default, Cross Margin is enabled.
 Users enable Isolated Margin on the order controls panel at the left side of the Trading Dashboard using the leverage slider.
 The further to the right you move the slider, the higher the leverage, and the less margin is used for the position.
 Note that the prefered leverage is effective per-contract and is saved, even if a user completely exits a position.